J-K: Two arrested in connection with Srinagar grenade attack | Headlines

 J-K: Two arrested in connection with Srinagar grenade attack

-Jammu and Kashmir Police on Tuesday arrested two people in connection with the grenade attack near Amira Kadal Bridge in Srinagar on March 6 and also seized the vehicle used in the crime.
+Police in Jammu and Kashmir on Tuesday arrested two people in connection with the grenade attack in Srinagar that left two persons dead and 38 people injured on Sunday.

 - Country: